Scholarship type: Undergraduate, Masters, Doctoral

 Term deadline: Winter

 Please first read the Award Descriptions for information on the purpose of the Award and eligibility.

 - Applicants need to provide a letter of acceptance or equivalent for the Study Abroad program demonstrating that this is a recognized institutional Canadian-organized German language or cultural studies program.
 If a letter of acceptance is not available, then students should provide details of which program they have applied for.
 The letter of acceptance or equivalent should be a Word or PDF file and can be attached to the online application.

-Applications will be adjudicated by the of the Waterloo Centre for German Studies Awards Committee.
+Applications will be adjudicated by the Waterloo Centre for German Studies Awards Committee.
 Successful applicants who are not Canadian citizens and need a visa for their exchange need to provide evidence of having met all visa requirements before the Stork Award can be released.